 - 1. Attendance Must not have been absent more than 10 absences (6% of the total school year) - 2.
 Grades must have a grade point average of 80% or above for the year - 3.
-Evaluation of the work site by the CE Coordinator Verification that the work site/experience is safe, integrates into the curriculum, and will provide opportunities for the student to demonstrate and apply skills. - i.
+Evaluation of the work site by the CE Coordinator: - a.
+Safety - b.
+Is this work site/experience integrated into the curriculum and will it provide the student with opportunities to demonstrate and apply a high level of academic attainment - i.
 Work site may not be more than 30 miles past the Ocean County border. - 4.
 Teacher recommendation and principal sign off - 5.
 No more than 10 discipline points accumulated during the year